riboseinc/digicert-cli/README.md

 #### Fetch an order's CSR

-Retrieving a `CSR` is pretty easy, if we have an order id and we want retrieve it's `CSR` then we can use the `fetch` interface from `csr` command.
-And once we passed it to the interface then it will retrieve and print it to the console.
+Retrieving a `CSR` is pretty easy, if we have an order id and we want retrieve it's `CSR` then we can use the `csr fetch` command and it will print out the details in the console.

 ```sh
 $ digicert csr fetch 123456